dawidmarek95x/expenses-app/README.md

 # Expenses App

 ## Project info
-Design of an application for managing expenses and comparing them in the form of bar charts.
+Project of an application for managing expenses and comparing them in the form of bar charts.

 **Project link:** [Expenses App](https://dawidmarek95x.github.io/expenses-app/)